Here is some useful Liguria Italy tourist information that you may need.

 If you are a holder of a valid European Union passport or US passport, then you do not need a visa to enter Italy.

-If you are a holder of another country's passport, you can use the tool below to check whether you require a travel visa as visa laws vary per country .
+the tool below to check whether you require a travel visa as visa laws

 It is also important to check the current validity of your passport.
 We strongly recommend that you travel with 6 months validity on your passport at all times.